Wetitpig/geodesic/README.md

 geodesic [-i file] [-o file] [-k precision] [-p problem] [-f projection] [-s] [-a] [-h]
 ```
 ### Computation Options
-`-p [direct|inverse]` Solve direct problem or inverse problem.
+`-p [direct|inverse|polygon]` Solve direct problem or inverse problem.
 * Direct problem: Given a coordinate and a vector of distance and initial bearing, evaluate the destination coordinate and the final bearing.
 * Inverse problem: Given 2 coordinates, evaluate the distance, the initial bearing and the final bearing.
+* Polygon problem: Given a set of coordinates, evaluate the perimeter and area.

 `-f [sphere|ellipsoid]` Select projection for evaluating the azimuths and distances.
 * Sphere projection employs the haversine algorithm.
 Error is higher (error ~0.5%).
 * Ellipsoid projection employs the Vincenty's algorithm.
 It is more resource-intensive (2x sphere projection).

+`-s` Different computations for different problems.
-`-s` Show distance between coordinates for inverse problems, or show the destination coordinate for direct problems.
+* Distance between coordinates for inverse problems.
+* The destination coordinate for direct problems.
+* The perimeter for polygon problems.

+`-a` Different computations for different problems.
-`-a` Show azimuth from one coordinate to the next for inverse problems, or show the final bearing for direct problems.
+* Initial and final bearings from one coordinate to the next for inverse problems.
+* The final bearing for direct problems.
+* The area for polygon problems.

 ### IO Options
 `-i [FILE|-]` Input file. `-` signifies standard in (stdin).
 Defaults to stdin without the option.